Boulboulouboule/docker/php7_apache/symfony/readme.md

 ## Run the project on the port 8000

-And then, cd into th project folder and launch it
+And then, cd into the project folder and launch it

 > $ ``cd project_name``